-“Against all odds” is perhaps the most apt phrase to describe the inspiring journey of Benode Behari Mukherjee – one of India’s most celebrated modern artists.
-In 1947, he executed the fresco ‘Medieval Saints’ at Shantiniketan’s Hindi Bhavan earning him the moniker ‘father of Indian murals‘ .
+The phrase, “Against all odds” is perhaps the most apt to describe the inspiring journey of Benode Behari Mukherjee – one of India’s most celebrated modern artists.
+In 1947, Mukherjee executed the fresco ‘Medieval Saints‘ at Shantiniketan’s Hindi Bhavan earning him the moniker ‘father of Indian murals‘.
 His contribution to the development of Indian art is immensely significant; though it is his life’s message of continuously learning and doing that is his ultimate legacy.

 Benode Behari Mukherjee was born in Behala, Bengal on February 7, 1904.
 Unable to pursue formal education (he was blind in one eye and myopic in the other), he joined Tagore’s experimental school for children – the Patha Bhavan in Shantiniketan at the age of 12.
 When Kala Bhavan was established in 1919, he was its second student; in his later years, he returned to his alma mater as a faculty member.
 Alongside his teacher, Nandalal Bose and colleague, the master sculptor Ramkinkar Baij, Mukherjee influenced many prominent artists of the 20th century including Satyajit Ray and KG Subramanyan!

 Here are 3 things to know about Benode Behari Mukherjee : the legendary artist, writer and teacher !

 1. Benode Behari Mukherjee was inspired by nature and his surroundings